This week’s selection from Greg Primm’s Classic Steel is one of Suzuki’s best twin-shock Open bikes, the 1979 RM400.

-The ’79 RM400 was an all new design and a significant upgrade from the ’78.
+The ’79 RM400 was an all-new design and a significant upgrade from the ’78.
 Virtually everything from the old bike had been tweaked or modified to improve performance.
-Cosmetically the radically laid down shocks, new tank and rearward mounted numberplates made the new RM look years removed from its older brother.
+Cosmetically the radically laid down shocks, new tank, and rearward mounted numberplates made the new RM look years removed from its older brother.
 Even today these RM’s are considered excellent vintage racers.
+Photo Credit: Stephan LeGrand

 In 1979 there was really only one class the Japanese had yet to conquer.
 The Open class was still the stronghold of the Swedish and Teutonic brands at the time as the Japanese focused their efforts on the smaller bike classes.
-In Europe the Open class was theonly class.
-In Japan the most important class was the one that sold the most bikes, and that was not the big-bores.
+In Europe, the Open class was the only class.
+In Japan, the most important class was the one that sold the most bikes, and that was not the big-bores.
 The Japanese Open class bikes were still thought of as less expensive alternatives to the superior European offerings.
-While the late seventies RM’s may not have been up to besting the all-powerful Maico’s of the time, taken on their own, the were still very good bikes.
+While the late seventies RM’s may not have been up to besting the all-powerful Maico’s of the time, taken on their own, they were still very good bikes.

 Suzuki aimed high with the RM400’s motor but ended up with a weak imitation of a Maico mill.
-The 417cc engine made all its power in the lower regions and felt like it was choked off on top end.
-The smooth shifting transmission could be fragile at times but overall these were good, easy to ride motors.
+The 417cc engine made all its power in the lower regions and felt like it was choked off on the top end.
+The smooth shifting transmission could be fragile at times as well, but overall, these were good easy-to-ride motors.
+Photo Credit: Stephan LeGrand

 The ’79 RM400-N was a significant redesign from the ‘78 RM400-C model it replaced.
-The frame was all new and featured steeper steering-head angle and shorter wheelbase for improved turning.
+The frame was all new and featured a steeper steering-head angle and shorter wheelbase for improved turning.
 The all-new extruded box-section aluminum swingarm positioned the shocks further back to change the lever ratio and increase rear travel.
-The motor on the N model received a bump in displacement to 417cc’s in an attempt to mimic the tractor like power of the Maico.
-Like the chassis, the bodywork was all new on the N model with a large plastic tank and longer sidepanels.
+The motor on the “N” model received a bump in displacement to 417cc’s in an attempt to mimic the tractor like power of the Maico.
+Like the chassis, the bodywork was all new on the ’79 RM, with a large plastic tank and longer side panels needed to meet the new FIM regulations in Europe.
 About the only things that were not improved on the ’79 RM’s were the front and rear fenders, which were some of the goofiest looking pieces of plastic ever hung on a motorcycle.

-In the late seventies “long travel” were the hot buzzwords.
+In the late seventies, “long-travel” was the hot buzzword.
 Every year, bike manufacturers tried to outdo each other with more and more suspension action.
 The RM’s were right at the forefront of this suspension revolution with each year bringing more and more travel to their designs.
-By ’79 the bike manufacturers were finally realizing that more travel was not necessary the answer.
-The rush to quantity over quality led to problems, as chassis’ of the day were not up to the stresses of the stretched out suspension.
+By 1979, the bike manufacturers were finally realizing that more travel was not necessarily the answer.
+The rush to quantity over quality led to problems, as chassis of the day were not up to the stresses of the stretched out suspension.
 Handling suffered as overstressed frames flexed and twisted under the added strain.
-As a result components like swingarms went from small spindly pieces of steel to giant hunks of aluminum.
+As a result, components like swingarms went from small spindly pieces of steel to giant hunks of aluminum.
 Everything from the wheels to the frame had to be beefed up to accommodate the high flying antics these machines were becoming capable of.

 Suzuki was a real powerhouse in the late seventies pumping out some of the best machines of the decade.
 Bikes like the RM370 and RM400 have become Icons of the dual shock era.
 The ’79 RM400 has stood the test of time, its easy to ride motor and precise handling still make it an excellent vintage racer to this day.
 The fact that so many people still race and ride these bikes even now, speaks volumes about just how good they really were.